 At the completion of the program the student will:

-- Use clinical judgment and decision-making skills when evaluating the health status of individuals and families and their response to health care.
+- Apply technical skills, knowledge of health behavior, clinical judgment, and decision-making skills when assessing and evaluating the nutritional status of individuals and communities and their response to nutrition intervention.